 Lastly, in order to improve our service and ensure a high quality of performance, NPC will occasionally contact individuals directly for feedback.

 If you choose not to provide any information about yourself, or only provide limited information, NPC will give you the best service we can using the information available.
 Anyone may choose to remain anonymous and will still be provided a service to the best of our ability.

 How does the National Poisons Centre collect your personal information?

 Personal information may be collected directly from you when you contact NPC through any form of communication including by phone, email, use of our website, or written correspondence.
-NPC may also collect information about you from a third party in situations where, for example, a family member or other person contacts us on your behalf.
+NPC may also collect information about you from a third party in situations where, for example, a family member, healthcare professional, or other person contacts us on your behalf.
 In this situation NPC will also collect the name and contact details of the person contacting us on your behalf.
 As part of our effort to ensure we have identified you correctly, NPC may look up and record your NHI number.